Queen Elizabeth’s Cause of Death: Britain’s Queen Died Peacefully

 Her Husband, Prince Philip, Died on April 9, 2021

 Queen Elizabeth’s husband, Prince Philip, died at the age of 99 on April 9, 2021.
-Buckingham Palace shared at the time that he had passed away peacefully at Windsor Castle.
+Buckingham Palace shared at the time that he had died peacefully at Windsor Castle.
 He had been hospitalized several times due to health issues in the years prior to his death.

 Queen Elizabeth described Prince Philip as her “strength and stay,” Time reported.